shinnnr/EmotionTrack/replit.md

 # Overview

-MindTrack is a mental wellness platform designed for students to track their emotional states, complete psychological assessments, and connect with guidance counselors.
+EmotionTrack is a mental wellness platform designed for students to track their emotional states, complete psychological assessments, and connect with guidance counselors.
 The application serves as a comprehensive tool for monitoring student mental health, featuring emotion logging, DASS-21 assessments, consultation messaging, and admin oversight.
 Built with Flask and targeting high school students (grades 11-12), the platform emphasizes privacy, user-friendly design, and professional mental health support.
+The application has been renamed from MindTrack to EmotionTrack.

 # User Preferences